BrandonGormley/park-passport/README.md

   <h1 align="center">Park Passport</h1>
 </a>

-# Park Passport
+<p align="center">Park Passport is a web application that allows users to retrieve helpful information about national parks before traveling there.
+Users can type in the name of a national park and retrieve information such as park hours, location, trails, and nearby attractions.</p>

-Park Passport is a web application that allows users to retrieve helpful information about national parks before traveling there.
-Users can type in the name of a national park and retrieve information such as park hours, location, trails, and nearby attractions.
+> Live Link (Alpha Stage) [_here_](https://park-passport.vercel.app/)

 ## Technologies Used